jackfrost68/Spotify_Analysis/README.md

 # Spotify-Analysis

+Is it just me or have songs become shorter and shorter lately?

-Last week Spotify sent out
+Last week Spotify sent out the annual Spotify Wrapped feature that highlights a user's music taste.
+Read my anaylsis of a spotify dataset using a classification tree.
 Shoutout to xxxx for being the genius behind it.
-Read my anaylsis of a spotify dataset

 Using data from the [Kaggle] (https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download) I seek to uncover important attributes related all genres and those of Hip Hop & RnB in particular.